-The Glacier Bay boat tour, also known as the Glacier Bay day tour is perhaps one the best tours in the inside passage of Southeast Alaska!
+The Glacier Bay High-Speed Catamaran Glacier and Wildlife Tour, also known as the Glacier Bay boat tour and Glacier Bay day tour, is perhaps one of the best tours in the Inside Passage of Southeast Alaska.

 Glacier Bay Boat Tour

-Let's start off by saying that if you are one of the few that receives the opportunity to visit this incredible place, be grateful!
+Let's start off by saying that if you are one of the few people who get the opportunity to visit this incredible place, be grateful!

 This strict number is set by the National Park Service and is designed to protect the habitat for marine wildlife like fish, seabirds, and marine mammals that call this place home.